 - Don't smoke in a lift line.
 Don't even ask to smoke on a chair lift unless

 with other agreeable smokers.
-(There has been at least one fire started under
+(And if the ground is bare don't smoke anyway.
+There has been at least one fire started under

 a chairlift during a dry winter period.)